 The back seat is the safest place for any child under the age of 13.
 This rule is especially important for children in booster seats.
 Front-seat airbags are designed to protect adults and can cause serious injury to a child in a crash.
 Keeping your child in the back seat minimizes their risk of injury from both the impact of a collision and the force of a deploying airbag.
 Make it a non-negotiable family rule: kids always ride in the back.
 It’s a simple habit that significantly improves their safety on the road.

-Find a Free Car Seat Inspection in Missouri
+Where to Get a Free Car Seat Check in Missouri

 Even the most careful parent can appreciate a second opinion.
 Across the state, you can find free Child Passenger Safety Inspection Stations where certified technicians can check your work.
 They will confirm that your booster seat is installed correctly, that it’s the right fit for your child, and that you’re using it properly.
 These technicians can also answer any questions you have and show you tips you might have missed in the manual.
 Taking a few minutes for a professional check provides invaluable peace of mind.